 Hello from Singapore!

-The plane ride from Qatar to SG: was wonderful!
-Interestingly, even though I was still on Qatar Airways, this leg of the trip was nicer than the first.
-It was a much newer aircraft, which came with even better entertainment system and two great meals.
+This plane ride was wonderful!
+Interestingly, even though I was still on Qatar Airways, this leg of the trip was much nicer than the first.
+It was a newer aircraft, which came with an even better entertainment system and two great meals.

-The Singapore Changi airport: lived up to its titles (for those not in the know, it’s the “world’s most awarded airport).
+The Singapore Changi airport completely lived up to its titles (for those not in the know, it’s the “world’s most awarded airport”).
 Extremely clean and well run, and customs was a breeze.
 Thank goodness!
 The shuttle service took me directly to my hotel and was inexpensive and quick.

 I’ll leave off here and keep this as just an “in transit” post.
-But keep an eye on this space – next post I’ll tell about what J and I did on our first day: slurping noodles in a hawker center, hours on hours spent house hunting, and exploring the famous Orchard Road!
+But keep an eye on this space – next post I’ll talk about what James and I did on my first day: slurping noodles in a hawker center, hours and hours spent house hunting, and exploring the famous Orchard Road!